Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
     Click this button to display the search bar and search for a workflow.

+    > [Info] The search function can be used to search for a workflow subject and name.
+At least 3 characters must be entered.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
     Click this button to update the list of workflows.